Two suspected gang members killed in beach shooting near Cancun resort in Mexico | Law-Order

 Two suspected gang members killed in beach shooting near Cancun resort in Mexico

+Police said earlier that a group of armed men carrying long guns was seen in the area of the Azul Beach hotel.
+One senior state official said a group of gunmen arrived by boat in pursuit of the men who were slain, in what another Mexican official said appeared to have been a targeted "execution."
+The attorney general's office said on Twitter that there were no other serious injuries.
 Alarmed tourists tweeted that shots were being fired at a Cancun resort, where staff had told them to hide.
-Twitter user Mike Sington told Reuters he took cover with other guests at his hotel.

-Two suspected drug gang members were shot dead in a beachfront clash between rival groups near the Mexican resort of Cancun on Thursday, authorities said, a couple of weeks after two tourists were killed in crossfire at another beach.
+Two suspected drug gang members were shot dead on a beachfront near the Mexican resort of Cancun on Thursday, authorities said, in an apparent gangland slaying a couple of weeks after two tourists were killed in crossfire at another beach.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)